Sustainable and responsible investing

 Engagement

-SPF has an active engagement program.
-We want to encourage companies to make progress on social and sustainability issues.
-We do this in 2 ways: proactively and reactively.
+SPF has an active engagement programme.
+The fund aims to encourage companies to take steps with respect to social and sustainability issues.
+This is done in two ways: proactively and reactively.

-In 2023, CTI held discussions with companies from SPF’s portfolio in 39 countries.
-This led to a positive change 74 times.
-CTI achieved these results on topics including climate change, employment conditions, company governance and health.
+In 2024, CTI held discussions with companies from SPF’s portfolio in 25 countries.
+This led to positive changes (achieved milestones) 51 times.
+CTI achieved these milestones on topics including climate change, working conditions, company governance and health.

 Voting Policy and Corporate Governance

-SPF uses a specific voting approach to monitor material affairs of all listed companies and real estate companies in which we invest.
-Material affairs are affairs that will probably have a considerable effect on the capacity of the company to create long-term value.
-Our policy for good governance focuses on protecting SPF’s interests as a shareholder while at the same time living up to our responsibility as a shareholder.
+SPF uses a specific voting approach to monitor material affairs of all listed companies and real estate companies in which the fund invests.
+Material affairs are affairs that will probably have a considerable effect on the company’s capacity to create long-term value.
+SPF’s policy for good governance focuses on protecting interests as a shareholder while at the same time living up to its responsibility in that role.
+As with the engagement policy, CTI also implements SPF’s voting policy.

-In total, SPF voted at 930 meetings in 2023.
-We voted 68 times on climate-related proposals, of which 14 concerned proposals regarding the transition as a consequence of climate change.
-To see how SPF voted, click here.
+In total, SPF voted at 872 meetings in 2024.
+The fund voted some 60 times on climate-related proposals, 15 of which were proposals regarding the transition as a consequence of climate change.

 Exclusions

-SPF does not invest in companies that fail to act in accordance with the UN Global Compact’s Ten Principles.
-We also exclude producers of controversial weapons such as nuclear, biological, and chemical weapons, depleted uranium munitions, and white phosphorus munitions.
-SPF also excludes companies that are involved in tobacco production (turnover limit >0%) and companies involved in coal mining and extracting oil from tar sands (turnover limit >5%).
-We also exclude companies and countries that conduct activities that the United Nations, the European Union, or the Dutch government deem unacceptable.
+SPF does not invest in companies that fail to act in accordance with the United Nations’ Ten Global Compact principles.
+The fund also excludes producers of controversial weapons such as nuclear, biological and chemical weapons, depleted uranium munitions and white phosphorus munitions.
+SPF also excludes companies that are involved in tobacco production (turnover limit >0%), companies involved in coal and oil extraction from tar sands (turnover limit >5%) and companies working within the gambling industry (turnover limit >50%).
+SPF also excludes companies and countries that conduct activities that the United Nations, the European Union or the Dutch government deem unacceptable.
 These are mainly issues concerning human rights and weapons.
-To identify companies and countries for exclusion, Morningstar Sustainalytics carries out screening on behalf of the fund to establish the companies and countries in which SPF should not invest.
-Morningstar Sustainalytics screens both developed and emerging markets on the above criteria.
+To identify companies and countries for exclusion, Morningstar Sustainalytics carries out screening on behalf of the fund to establish the companies and countries in which the fund should not invest.
+Morningstar Sustainalytics screens both developed and emerging markets based on the above criteria for SPF.

-At end 2023, SPF excluded 174 companies and 14 countries from its investment universe.
-By way of comparison: at end 2022, 106 companies and 14 countries in total were excluded.
+At end 2024, SPF excluded 217 companies and 14 countries from its investment universe.
+At end 2023, 174 companies and 14 countries were excluded.
+The increase in the number of excluded companies was a result of the expansion of the exclusion policy, as explained above.

 Transparency

-SPF publishes an Annual Report to ensure transparency about the sustainability policy and how it is implemented.
-This report describes our sustainability efforts in that year and which results were achieved with respect to sustainability in this area.
-We also publish an annual overview of the outcomes of the overall investment portfolio on our website as well as the results of votes at shareholder meetings and the engagement policy.
-You will also find our sustainability policy there.
-Additionally, the SPF Newsletter and the website regularly feature items on the sustainability policy.
+SPF publishes an Annual Report to ensure transparency about its sustainability policy and how it is implemented.
+The report sets out how SPF handled sustainability that year and the fund’s achieved results in this area.
+SPF also publishes an annual overview of the outcomes of the total investment portfolio on its website as well as the results of votes at shareholder meetings and the engagement policy.
+The SPF sustainability policy can also be found there.
+Finally, the SPF Newsletter and the website regularly feature items on the sustainability policy.

 Reporting